 The Centers for Disease Control reports that 75% of all nursing home residents will fall each year.
 Of these, almost 2,000 will suffer a fatal injury related to their fall.
 Even more shocking is the fact that most nursing home patients will fall more than once within a one-year period!
 Routine inspections of nursing homes can reveal violations that nursing staff and the home's owner should be held liable for legally.
 A nursing home's failure to correct these violations can compromise the care of the loved one or parent that you have entrusted to them.

 Along with falls, medication accidents, bedsores and even elder abuse by poorly trained staff members are common in nursing homes.
 If you suspect that a nursing home is negligent, you should consult a personal injury attorney to protect your parent or loved one.
-You and your attorney must intervene to prevent further injury to your family member and the other patients, as well.
+You and your attorney must intervene to prevent further injury to your family member and the other patients.